Contents

 Municipal governments can target climate action by investing in green infrastructure.
 Green infrastructure is a broad term that generally refers to design elements such as green roofs, urban forests, and green spaces, but can also refer to sustainable and renewable energy sources for city infrastructure, such as mobility and transportation.

-Climate Action Plan Example: The City of Montpelier, VT
+Climate Action Plan Example: The City of Denton, TX

 Financing climate action sustainability and city leadership